skx/cpmulator/README.md

 * `EXIT` / `HALT` / `QUIT`
   * Terminate the CCP.
 * `ERA`
-  * Erase the named files.
+  * Erase the named files, wildcards are permitted.
 * `TYPE`
   * View the contents of the named file - wildcards are not permitted.
 * `REN`